twolfson/if-i-were-to-build-a-startup-web-app/README.md

     - React has super powerful a11y tooling, which other templating systems lack
     - I don't think it's a reason to prioritize shifting your whole world view around it
     - but it's a major detail, esp if you plan on having juniors who aren't used to a11y
+- Authentication (e.g. django-allauth, third party (e.g. Auth0, AWS Cognito), REST auth, something else)
+    - django-allauth is ideal because it keeps users in the DB (vs third party)
+    - and it sticks to cookie sessions (vs REST auth) and is one less library
+    - and it has so many login providers to integrate easily =D
+    - Keeping users in DB is ideal for admin tools and business intelligence
+        - i.e. Separate systems adds tax on people supporting customers to jump between systems

 Additionally, there's pieces I wanted go cover around how the product and business continues to grow, and the setup is primed for that: